codecosine/cosineblog.com/README.md

 npm test
 ```

-## Vue 1.x version

-For the Vue 1.x version, please see the [vue-1 branch](https://github.com/viko16/vue-ghpages-blog/tree/vue-1).

 ## About My Workflow
 - All the posts are stored in [viko16/writings](https://github.com/viko16/writings), while [`src/config.js`](src/config.js) points it.
 - When I push the code to `develop` branch, [TravisCI](.travis.yml) will deploy `gh-pages` automatically.